WHAT WE BELIEVE

 Trail Design.
 Construction.
 Education.

-For the last ten years, Timber & Stone, LLC has assisted clients—from municipalities to private landowners—in transforming their trail aspirations into reality.
+For over fifteen years, Timber & Stone, LLC has assisted clients—from municipalities to private landowners—in transforming their trail aspirations into reality.
 Our goal is to build safe, appropriately designed trails and pathways in a sustainable and efficient manner; trails that balance recreational needs while preserving the character and sanctity of the natural landscape.

 Simply put, we build trails that stand the test of time.